Yonkokilasi/FaceDetector/README.md

 # FaceDetector
 An application that runs on Android things toolkit.
 Does basic facial recognition and object recognition thanks to the Firebase Machine Learning API and cloud vision.It takes a picture of a person and analyses the persons facial features.
 It can determine if the person is smiling , Sad e.t.c.
-[Read more here] (https://github.com/survivingwithandroid/Surviving-with-android/tree/master/AndroidThings_FaceDetector)

 ## Installation
 This project is on android so you'll definitely need Android Studio.